AiForAgriculture/aiforagriculture.github.io/design_thinking.md

     - “How Might We” Questions
     - *Affinity Diagrams?

-1. Problem statement with *"Double Diamond Strategy"
+1. Problem statement with Double Diamond Strategy
     -  Discover, Define, Deliver, and Develop
     - PROBLEM STATEMENT FORMAT
         - [The name of your proto-persona]